 Generation of random data, such as email addresses and payment card numbers.

-The way that applications use these capabilities depends on the purpose for which the data will be used and who will access it:
+The way that applications use these capabilities depends on the purpose for which the data is used and who accesses it:

 Applications that require properly formatted data, but not necessarily the original data, can synthesize sample data.
 Example: An application developer who is testing data validators but has no access to original data may synthesize random data with the same format.

 Applications that must substitute a real name with a dictionary term to protect to protect sensitive information, but still provide realistic content to application users.
 Example: A user in training who is restricted from viewing addresses gets a random term from dictionary

 city namesinstead of the real city name.
 A variant of this scenario may be that the real city name is replaced only if it exists in

 Medical research facilities can hold patient data that comprises a mix of personal and medical data.
 This may include genetic sequences (long strings), test results stored in JSON format, and other data types.
 Although the data may be used mostly by automated analysis software, access to genome data or test results of particular patients is still possible.
 In such cases, data masking should be used to render this information not personally identifiable.